proper positioner

 As positioners continued to evolve, more advanced diagnostics became available to the operator.
 This allows a window into the internal components of the positioner and its external behavior, alerting operators when a valve is acting unexpectedly.

 The key, of course, is understanding how much information is beneficial to YOU in YOUR PROCESS.
 Is this kind of communication critical?
 If so, then the options are there and likely worth the investment.
-However, if its clear that having this type of feedback doesn’t provide any crucial, actionable information, then it doesn’t make too much sense to implement the technology.
-You don’t want to over specify and thus, overspend on unnecessary technology or features.
+However, if it's clear that having this type of feedback doesn't provide any crucial, actionable information, then it doesn't make too much sense to implement the technology.
+You don't want to over specify and thus, overspend on unnecessary technology or features.

 Want to learn more about the nuances of communication available with positioners?
-I put together an in-depth piece for Chemical Processing Magazine, which you can read in its entirety here
+I put together an in-depth piece for Chemical Processing Magazine, which you can read in its entirety here.

 Give us a call at (855) 737-4714 the next time you need a positioner.
 Let us walk you through your options so you can make the most informed decision.